iambstha/dock-py-selenium/README.md

 ### Steps.
 1. `pip install dock-py-selenium`
 2. Create a `test.py` file in your root directory and write your test scripts.
-3. Always bind any selenium script with the instance.
+3. Always bind any selenium script with the created instance.

 ## Features